 Step 3: Analyze the results

-Market research analysts are extraordinarily proficient at analyzing the data gathered from market research.
-The analysis may involve both statistical analysis and pattern recognition.
+Market research analysts look for trends in data gathered from market research.
+The analysis involves both statistics and looking for patterns.
 To make it easier to analyze data, it is helpful to use software while gathering the data.
 If you don’t, you’ll have to input it into a spreadsheet manually.

 The first step is to clean up data.
-This means if there are misspellings, fix them.
-If there are obvious deviations, remove them from the sample.
+This means fixing misspellings and other improper collection like zip codes where state names should be.
+Next, remove obvious deviations from the sample.
 (If someone says they buy your products 100 times per day, that’s probably not right.)

 After that, you can do data analysis using functions like:

-- Mean – sum or number of surveys
+- Mean – sum divided by the number of surveys

 - Median – (Number of surveys+1)/2